Globski/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## Description

 This project focuses on file handling and serialization in Python.
-It aims to help you understand how to read from and write to files, work with JSON data, and implement basic data structures.
-The tasks cover various aspects of file handling, JSON serialization, and object-oriented programming, including reading, writing, and manipulating files, as well as creating classes and managing data serialization.
+It helps you understand key concepts like how to read from and write to files, work with JSON data, and implement basic data structures.
+The tasks are designed to cover important aspects, such as: **File Handling**: Reading from and writing to files in Python. **JSON Serialization**: Working with JSON data, including how to serialize (convert) Python objects to JSON format and deserialize (convert back) JSON data to Python objects. **Object-Oriented Programming (OOP)**: Creating classes and managing data serialization within those classes.

 **Objective**: Master file handling in Python, including reading, writing, and JSON manipulation.